LiskArchive/lisk-sdk/README.md

 ## Prerequisites

 Lisk Commander requires [Node.js](https://nodejs.org/) as the underlying engine for code execution.
 Node.js is supported on most operating systems.
 Follow the instructions for your operating system on the [Node.js downloads page](https://nodejs.org/en/download/).
-We currently require Node.js versions above 8.3.
+We currently require Node.js versions 8.3 and above.
 NPM is automatically installed along with Node.js.

 ## Installation